Chris Kaman (NBA) Net Worth 2024

 Portland Trail Blazers (2014–2016)

 On July 10, 2014, Kaman signed with the Portland Trail Blazers.[19]
 Kaman appeared in 74 games for Portland his first season, remaining mostly healthy as the primary backup and occasional starter behind Robin Lopez.
-In his second season with the Trail Blazers, Kaman played in just 16 games, also logging minutes in Portland's first round playoff victory over the Los Angeles Clippers.
-Kaman made his biggest impact in the locker room, and Head Coach Terry Stotts was complimentary of Kaman's veteran leadership.[20]
+In his second season with the Trail Blazers, Kaman played in just 16 games, also logging minutes in Portland's first-round playoff victory over the Los Angeles Clippers.
+Kaman made his biggest impact in the locker room, and head coach Terry Stotts was complimentary of Kaman's veteran leadership.[20]

 Kaman's final NBA game was played in Game 4 of the 2016 Western Conference First Round on April 25, 2016.
 In that game, the Trail Blazers would defeat the Clippers 98 – 84 with Kaman recording 1 rebound, 1 turnover and 2 fouls.